-New York City’s (NYC) unique mix of energy, creativity, internationalism, influence and street smarts makes for one of the great world cities.
-In New York, the potential for a thrilling, unexpected encounter seems to be hiding in plain sight just around every corner and behind any door.
+New York City’s (NYC) intoxicating blend of energy, international dynamism, influence and street culture makes for one of the great world cities.
+In New York, the potential for a thrilling, unexpected encounter always seems to be hiding in plain sight around every corner.

 New York has long been ahead of its time as a driver of international collaboration and globalization.
 A prized destination for those in search of opportunity, challenge, diversity and inspiration, NYC draws nearly one-third of its residents from somewhere else.
 Representatives from the 193 member countries of the United Nations General Assembly convene each September at the U.N. headquarters in New York’s midtown neighborhood.